-Employees are paid once a month; exempt employees on or before the 27th day of the month and non-exempt employees on the first Friday of the month.
+Employees are paid once a month; exempt employees on or before the 27th day of the month and non-exempt employees on the first Friday of the month (or as communicated by the Office of Human Resources).
 The Office of Human Resources communicates these pay dates through the issuance of annual payroll calendars available from the Office of Human Resources or the Human Resources section of the Barton web site.